tst2005/lua-secenv/README.md

 Direct access seems ok.
 I checked if a table is locked (with __metatable), setmetatable refuse to change it.

+## require()

+This require function is rebuilt inside the new environment.
+Some implementation should allow to exchange require request from isolated env to uplevel env.

 # 2. Basic level

+Some others usefull common functions are grouped in the 2nd set.

+Some usefull function like `pairs`, `ipairs` and `next` should be rewritten in lua.

 ## ipairs()

 Direct access seems ok.

 ## pairs()

+## next()

+# Standard Modules

 ## table functions